 - A. Mustang Division: When the pitcher controls the ball in the 8' circle around the pitching mound, base runners that are more than halfway to the next base, in the umpire's judgment, shall be awarded the next base.
 If less than halfway, they must return to the previous base.
 Base awards shall be limited by the position of the lead runner. - B. Bronco, Colts & High School Divisions: When the ball is controlled by the pitcher in the 8' circle around the pitching mound, the batter-runner and/or base runners must immediately advance or return to the last base occupied; they may not hesitate or change direction.
 Penalty for "playing" with the pitcher: out called on the base runner. - iii.
 Dropped Third Strike for Games Played on Grass: Even when permitted under the rules, the dropped third strike rule shall not apply to a game that is moved onto a grass field.
-To clarify the rule: If there is a baserunner on 1st base with less than two outs and that baserunner has not acquired 2nd base at the time of the pitch, 1st base is considered occupied.
-(A baserunner occupies first base until the moment he or she touches second base.)
+To clarify the rule: If there is a baserunner on 1st base and that baserunner has not acquired 2nd base at the time of the pitch, 1st base is considered occupied.
 If there is a dropped third strike, the batter is out and the catcher does not have to throw to 1st base.
 Baserunner is therefore running at his/her own risk. - iv.
-Hit by Pitch: A ball is dead if it hits the batter before it hits the catcher or umpire.
-The batter is awarded first base unless (i) the batter swung, or (ii) the ball was in the strike zone (in which case the batter is assessed a strike), or (iii) the batter is struck by a pitch that is deflected off the catcher or umpire, or (iv) the batter makes no effort to avoid being hit (in which case it is ball if out of the strike zone or a strike if in the strike zone).
-If the strike is the third strike, the batter is out.
-Since it is a dead ball, baserunners can advance one base only if forced to move if the batter is awarded first base.
-A batter's hands are not considered part of the bat.
-If either hand is struck, the batter is hit by a pitch and subject to all the previous conditions.
-(See Section B3fii regarding the removal of Pitchers after hitting batters)
+Hit by Pitch: For all division's, a batter hit by a pitch will be awarded first base even if it causes a run to be forced in.
+(See Section B3fii regarding the removal of Pitchers after hitting batters).